On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids: Preliminaries

 \subsection{Derivation graphs, homotopy bases, and finite derivation type}

-Given a monoid presentation $\pres{A}{\rel{R}}$ one builds a (combinatorial) $2$-complex $\mathcal{D}$, called the \emph{Squier complex}, whose $1$-skeleton has vertex set $A^*$ and edges corresponding to applications of relations from $\mathcal{R}$, and that has $2$-cells adjoined for each instance of ``non-overlapping'' applications of relations from $\mathcal{R}$ (see below for a formal definition of non-overlapping relations).
-There is a natural action of the free monoid $A^*$ on the Squier complex $\mathcal{D}$.
-A collection of closed paths in $\mathcal{D}$ is called a \emph{homotopy base} if the complex obtained by adjoining cells for each of these paths, and those that they generate under the action of the free monoid on the Squier complex, has trivial fundamental groups.
-A monoid defined by a presentation is said to have \emph{finite derivation type} (or \fdt\ for short) if the corresponding Squier complex admits a finite homotopy base.
-Squier \cite{Squier1} proved that the property \fdt\ is independent of the choice of finite presentation, so we may speak of \fdt\ monoids.
-The original motivation for studying this notion is Squier's result \cite{Squier1} which says that if a monoid admits a presentation by a finite complete rewriting system then the monoid must have finite derivation type.
-Further motivation for the study of these concepts comes from the fact that the fundamental groups of connected components of Squier complexes, which are called \emph{diagram groups}, have turned out to be a very interesting class of groups; see \cite{Guba}.
+Associated with any monoid presentation $\pres{A}{\rel{R}}$ is a $2$-complex $\mathcal{D}$, called the \defterm{Squier complex}, whose $1$-skeleton has vertex set $A^*$ and edges corresponding to applications of relations from $\mathcal{R}$, and that has $2$-cells adjoined for each instance of ``non-overlapping'' applications of relations from $\rel{R}$ (see below for a formal definition of non-overlapping relations).
+The free monoid $A^*$ acts on $\mathcal{D}$ in a natural way via left and right multiplication.
+A collection of closed paths in $\mathcal{D}$ is called a \defterm{homotopy base} if the complex obtained by adjoining cells for each of these paths, and those that they generate under the action of the free monoid on the Squier complex, has trivial fundamental groups.
+A monoid defined by a presentation is said to have \defterm{finite derivation type} (or \fdt\ for short) if the corresponding Squier complex admits a finite homotopy base.
+It was shown by Squier \cite{squier_finiteness} that the property \fdt\ is independent of the choice of a finite presentation, so we may speak of \fdt\ monoids.
+The original motivation for studying this notion is Squier's result \cite{squier_finiteness} which says that if a monoid admits a presentation by a finite complete rewriting system then the monoid must have finite derivation type.
+The study of these concepts is motivated further by the fact that the fundamental groups of connected components of Squier complexes, which are called \defterm{diagram groups}, have turned out to be a very interesting class of groups; see \cite{Guba}.
+In recent important work \cite{guiraud_higher}, acyclic polygraphs have been used to define a higher-dimensional homotopical finiteness condition for higher categories.
+In particular, this work gives rise to a definition of $\text{\fdt}_n$ that extends the notion of finite derivation type to arbitrary dimensions.

-In more detail, with any monoid presentation $\gp = \pres{A}{\rel{R}}$ we associate a graph (in the sense of Serre \cite{SerreTrees}) as follows.
-The \emph{derivation graph} of $\gp $ is an infinite graph $\Gamma = \Gamma(\gp) = (V,E,\iota, \tau, ^{-1})$ with \emph{vertex set} $V = A^*$, and \emph{edge set $E$} consisting of the collection of $4$-tuples
+In more detail, with any monoid presentation $\gp = \pres{A}{\rel{R}}$ we associate a graph (in the sense of Serre \cite{serre_trees}) as follows.
+The \defterm{derivation graph} of $\gp $ is an infinite graph $\Gamma = \Gamma(\gp) = (V,E,\iota, \tau, ^{-1})$ with \emph{vertex set} $V = A^*$, and \emph{edge set $E$} consisting of the collection of $4$-tuples